J-HangarSpace

 AW139 × 2

-the 4th Region’s Bell 412s is seen here on a visit to Kansai International Airport, Osaka.
+4th Region JCG Bell 412Seen here on a visit to Kansai International Airport, Osaka, this Bell 412EP has been assigned to the

 (Photo [Sept.
 2016]: Alec Wilson via Wikimedia Commons)